 9. State License Disclosures.

 9.1.
-BitWallet will maintain licenses to engage in money transmission activities in many jurisdictions across several states.
+BitWallet will maintain licenses to engage in money transmission activities in many jurisdictions across several States.
+Licenses are obtained for additional States on a regular basis.
 These licenses may impact our provision and your use of certain BitWallet Services depending on where you live.
 Any of BitWallet’s licenses and corresponding required disclosures may be found on the BitWallet Site Licenses page, which is hereby incorporated by reference.
 The disclosures in this section are conditioned upon BitWallet receiving the money service license in each state.
+See also Section 10.

 9.2.
 If you live in the following jurisdictions, we are required to provide you with the following information: